Jennifer-Yu/JJPROJECT/README.md

 Different elements:
 - Database
-- Quiz to generate a persona!
+- Quiz to generate a persona for your avatar!
 - Demo for Naruto (can play as four different characters!)